Michael Strahan: College career

 Strahan followed in the footsteps of his uncle Art, who also played defensive end at Texas Southern University.
 Strahan was so dominant he drew double teams, and TSU coaches dubbed Strahan double teaming "Strahan rules".
 By his junior season, Strahan began to turn himself into an NFL prospect.
-As a senior with the Texas Southern Tigers, Strahan was selected All-America first-team by The Poor Man's Guide to the NFL Draft, The Sheridan Network, Edd Hayes Black College Sports Report and the Associated Press.
+As a senior with the Texas Southern Tigers, Strahan was selected to the All-America first-team by The Poor Man's Guide to the NFL Draft, The Sheridan Network, Edd Hayes Black College Sports Report and the Associated Press.
 He recorded 68 tackles with a school-record 19 quarterback sacks and 32 tackles totaling 142 yards in losses.
 He was also selected Division I-AA Defensive Player of the Year by The Poor Man's Guide and Edd Hayes Black College Sports Report.
 In 1992, he was named First-team All-Southwestern Athletic Conference (SWAC) and the SWAC's Player of the Year for the second consecutive season.
 He was also named Black College Defensive Player of the Year.
 As a junior in 1991, Strahan led the SWAC with 14.5 quarterback sacks.
 His 41.5 career sacks is a Texas Southern record.
 He was inducted into the Black College Football Hall of Fame in 2014.
+He was inducted into the College Football Hall of Fame in 2025.

 Professional career

 Early career

-Strahan was drafted by the New York Giants in 1993.
+Strahan was selected in the second round by the New York Giants in 1993.
 He played in only six games due to injuries, and missed the Giants' two playoff games that season.
 After a few unremarkable seasons, Strahan had a breakout season in 1997, recording 14 sacks.
 He was voted into his first Pro Bowl and was also named First-team All-Pro by the Associated Press.
 In 1998, Strahan continued his success, racking up 15 sacks and being voted into his second Pro-Bowl and All-Pro team.
-In Week 8 of the 1999 season, Strahan returned an interception 44 yards for a game-winning overtime touchdown in a 23–17 win over the Philadelphia Eagles.
+In week 8 of the 1999 season, Strahan returned an interception 44 yards for a game-winning overtime touchdown in a 23–17 win over the Philadelphia Eagles.